 Let’s talk real quick about Crock-pots.
 IF I were to need a new Crock-pot, which I don’t—mine is going strong still after 10 years—but if I did, I have my eye on this little beauty.
 It’s the same original Crock-pot brand as the one that’s faithfully served me well but it has a few more features.
 It’s programmable and it has locking handles for traveling.
 It’s very well reviewed too.
 So, if you’re in the market for your first Crock-pot or an upgrade… check out this one.

-Finally, before we get to the recipe, I want to ask you—have you tried grass-fed beef?
-If so, what do you think?
+If you’re looking for a delicious and natural option, you may want to try grass-fed beef.
 I recently have become a fan after purchasing a grass-fed steak at the new market that opened up in town.
 To me, grass-fed beef is much more rich in flavor while ironically being less fatty (typically).
 In addition to the flavor, there are also some health benefits to eating grass-fed beef.
 So I guess what this means is, I’m coming around to the idea of being pickier about my meats.
 I’m not saying I am going to pass up a sale on meats at the grocery store because I’m a 100%-organic-local-grass-fed-meat person now.
 But it’s a nice treat.

 If you’ve been wanting to try grass-fed meat but you can’t easily get it where you live, then I want to recommend ButcherBox.
 They deliver right to your door which when it’s snowing outside, is pretty awesome!
 Also, their meats are antibiotic and hormone-free.